• Skip to primary navigation

 If the group conversation is lighting up you may want to mute your notifications for a while.

-This could be if you aren’t able to respond right away, or perhaps you’re just sick of hearing your ringtone so much.
+This could be the case if you can’t respond right away.
+Or perhaps you’re just sick of hearing your ringtone so much.

-You can mute notifications for any conversation in the Apple Messages app using one of two methods
+You can mute notifications for any conversation in the Apple Messages app using one of the two methods below:

-• The first is to swipe left on the chat name from the initial list of conversations in the Messages app.
-This presents you with the option to Delete the conversation or to Hide Alerts.
-Choose Hide Alerts
+• Swipe left on the group chat name from your list of conversations in the Messages app.
+This presents you with the option to Hide Alerts.

 Screen shot of the two ways to mute notifications, or hide alerts, in Messages

-• A moon icon appears next to conversations that are muted
+A moon icon appears next to muted conversations.

 You can still read and reply to messages, but you won’t receive notifications for that chat anymore.

-Make sure you don’t neglect a group once you’ve turned the alerts off.
-You can switch them back on at any time by following the same steps again.
+Make sure you don’t neglect a group after turning the alerts off.
+You can switch them back on at any time by following the same steps above to Show Alerts.

 How to Leave a Group Chat

-If you want to leave a group chat you need to visit the Group Chat Details Page a final time.
+If you want to leave a group chat, you need to visit the group chat Info page a final time.

 Screen shot of the Leave this Conversation button